thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'A window will open where you can check the device&#39;s connection to ThingsBoard.
 This step is optional.
 Let&#39;s close this window for now and return to checking the connection in the next step in more detail;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-5-ce.png
         title: 'Congratulations on adding your first device!
-As you add more devices, the will be added at the top of the table, since the table automatically sorts devices by their creation time, with the newest ones first.'
+As you add more devices, they will be added at the top of the table, as the table automatically sorts devices by their creation time, with the newest ones listed first.'

 step11:
     0: